 - The project involves building a concrete parking deck in place of the community garden

 Now, we reassure your stakeholders that although the consequences are dire, there is something that can be done.
 They can take action.
 Their voices are needed.
 Here is how they can help and how they can take action.

 Give them a link to click to take action or a button [here].

 Sincerely, Name and the organization's name

 Once you’ve sent your Call to Action email, chances are you are directing your citizen advocates to an online Action Center where they will be clicking a few buttons and sending communications to their elected officials.
-Or, they’ll be simply calling the legislators.
-However, if an online Action Center is part of the plan, then your key advocacy messaging must translate to the landing page as well.
-The goal is to keep the advocacy messaging consistent, so whatever language you created for the Call to Action email, you can simply condense and reiterate on the online Action Center webpage.
+Or, they’ll be merely calling the legislators.
+However, if an online Action Center is part of the plan, your core advocacy message must be translated to the landing page.
+The goal is to keep the advocacy message consistent.
+Whatever language you created for the Call to Action email, you can simply condense and reiterate on the online Action Center web page.

-As you are writing effective copy in your Call to Action emails, remember to tailor your message to your audience of citizen advocates.
-Then, identify other communication channels you can use to spread your message far and wide.
-If you leverage social media to push your advocacy messaging, you may have to tweak the language you've been using in your Call to Action emails.
-Social media will be accessible by those who fall outside of your target audience and may not have an understanding of the issue, so keep social media effective by using language that can be understood by a wide audience with different experience and from different backgrounds.
+As you are writing compelling copy in your Call to Action emails, remember to tailor your message to your audience of citizen advocates.
+Then, identify other communication channels you can use to spread your points far and wide.
+If you leverage social media to push your advocacy message, you may have to tweak the language you’ve used in your Call to Action emails.
+Social media will be accessible by those who fall outside of your target audience.
+They may not have an understanding of the issue, so keep social media productive by using language that can be understood by a broader audience with different experiences and backgrounds.